e-gov/DHX-adapter/docs/GUIDE.md

 For example, if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
 If document addressee is `Lõuna Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.louna` is sufficient.

-Service [AddressService](https://e-gov.github.io/DHX-adapter/dhx-adapter-ws/doc/ee/ria/dhx/ws/service/AddressService.html) is intended for creating and renewing the address book.
+Service [AddressService](https://e-gov.github.io/DHX-adapter/dhx-adapter-ws/doc/ee/ria/dhx/ws/service/AddressService.html) is intended for getting, creating and renewing the address book.

 It has three methods